Church of All Nations, Carlton

 The Church of All Nations, formerly known as the Wesleyan Methodist Church, is a Uniting church located on 180 Palmerston Street, Carlton in Melbourne, Victoria, Australia.
 The first religious service held in the church was on Sunday, 6 March 1870.

 The bluestone-covered church was designed by English architect Joseph Reed of Reed & Barnes.
 Mr Johns Pidgon was contracted to build the Romanesque building after the church received a loan of £300 for its construction when the previous (Stucco) brick chapel beside it became too small for the growing congregation.

+The Church of All Nations and its organ (built by George Fincham in 1886) are listed on the Victorian Heritage Register.

 History

 After designing almost every major church building in Carlton (including St Jude's, the Congregational Church and the Church of the Sacred Heart), Joseph Reed's Gothic design suffered two setbacks.
 The first design announcement in 1857 was communally opposed, and the Wesleyan Church Architecture article guide published by the Wesleyan Chronicle changed the style and forms of the building from a Roman Gothic pageantry to a more Romanesque Norman architectural language.

 Due to funding issues, the central area of the church was shortened, and neither the grand spire nor the surrounding balconies were constructed.
 The building still stands as an important and significant piece of Australian architecture, representing a fine example of the Norman Romanesque Revival style in the state of Victoria.